defactor-com/documentation/docs/engage/front-end-ui/admin-section/vesting-settings.md

 - **Sample CSV** — Download a template for bulk recipient setup
 - **Add Batch** — Create a new vesting schedule
-- **Request Withdraw** — Initiate a withdrawal request for the contract
+- **Request Withdraw** — Initiates a withdrawal request for the contract.
+This blockchain transaction starts the withdrawal process and sets a mandatory 30-day waiting period before funds can be released.

 ![Admin Vesting Request Withdraw](../../../../static/img/front-end/engage/admin-vesting-request-withdraw.png)

-- **Withdraw** — Completes the withdrawal process by actually transferring the requested funds from the vesting contract.
-This action finalizes the release of funds after a request has been made.
+- **Withdraw** — Can be executed only after the 30-day waiting period following a withdrawal request.
+This action transfers the requested funds from the vesting contract and finalizes the release.
 - **Pause Contract** — Temporarily halt vesting activity

 ### Individual Batch Actions